 This interactive visualization depicts sea surface temperatures (SST) and SST anomalies from 1885 to 2007.
 Learn all about SST and why SST data are highly valuable to ocean and atmospheric scientists.
 Understand the difference between what actual SST readings can reveal about local weather conditions and how variations from normalâcalled anomaliesâcan help scientists identify warming and cooling trends and make predictions about the effects of global climate change.
 Discover the relationships between SST and marine life, sea ice formation, local and global weather events, and sea level.

-This resource consists of an interactive table with a comprehensive list of 29 Greenhouse Gases, their molecular structures, a chart showing a time series of their atmospheric concentrations (at several sampling sites), their global warming potential (GWP) and their atmospheric lifetimes.
+This is an interactive table with a comprehensive list of 29 greenhouse gases, their molecular structures, a chart showing a time series of their atmospheric concentrations (at several sampling sites), their global warming potential (GWP) and their atmospheric lifetimes.
 References are given to the data sets that range from the mid-1990s to 2008.

 This well-designed experiment compares CO2 impacts on salt water and fresh water.
 In a short demonstration, students examine how distilled water (i.e., pure water without any dissolved ions or compounds) and seawater are affected differently by increasing carbon dioxide in the air.

-This animation describes how citizen observations can document the impact of climate change on plants and animals.
-It introduces the topic of phenology and data collection, the impact of climate change on phenology, and how individuals can become citizen scientists.
+These slide sets (one for the Eastern US and one for the Western US) describe how citizen observations can document the impact of climate change on plants and animals.
+They introduce the topic of phenology and data collection, the impact of climate change on phenology, and how individuals can become citizen scientists.